caenrigen/LatexKit/README.md

 This instructions may not be very clear, if you have any dificulties contact us, we will be happy to help you!

 ## Nice things to develop someday
+* Apply Validation rules on Settings Sheet for a more user friendly UI and less errors
 * Create URLs for [overleaf automatic file upload and realtime update]
 * Automatic and manual columns align
 * Automatic table configuration for siunitx latex package